merklejerk/zipped-contracts/README.md

 ## Callbacks and Reentrancy
 ZRUN contracts cannot reenter or utilize callbacks because they run entirely inside of a constructor.

+## Delegatecalls
+Yes, you can delegatecall into a zipped contract and it will (eventually) delegatecall into the unzipped logic. ☺️

 ## ZRUN Example
 Your ZRUN contract should explicitly `return()` its abi-encoded result in its constructor.
 You can call your own `internal`/`public` functions, but not `external` functions.
 From outside, calling *any* function on a zipped ZRUN contract will result in only the constructor being called.